House Republicans push inquiry into Biden’s use of Amtrak on trip through Ohio and Pennsylvania

 “In this instance, the rate aligns with our standard practice and market rates that anyone seeking this service would be charged.
 There were no discounts or scheduling preferences,” the company said.

-In 1996, President Bill Clinton (D) used Amtrak for a campaign trip that made stops in West Virginia, Kentucky, Ohio, Michigan and Indian and four years later, George W. Bush (R) took his campaign to California’s Central Coast, on a tour aboard Amtrak’s Coast Starlight and Pacific Surfliner.
+In 1996, President Bill Clinton (D) used Amtrak for a campaign trip that made stops in West Virginia, Kentucky, Ohio, Michigan and Indiana, and four years later, George W. Bush (R) took his campaign to California’s Central Coast, on a tour aboard Amtrak’s Coast Starlight and Pacific Surfliner.

-In recent years, Republicans have led efforts to defund Amtrak, which receives roughly $2 billion in federal subsidies.
-Republicans have consistently voted to slash funding to the railroad, blocked efforts to fund critical rail infrastructure, and circulated plans to take the Northeast Corridor, the nation’s busiest rail corridor, out of Amtrak’s hands.
+In recent years, Republicans have led efforts to defund Amtrak, which receives about $2 billion in federal subsidies.
+Republicans have consistently voted to slash funding to the railroad, blocked efforts to fund critical rail infrastructure and circulated plans to take the Northeast Corridor, the nation’s busiest rail corridor, out of Amtrak’s hands.

-Trump’s budget proposal in February slashed federal aid to Amtrak, including its network in the Northeast Corridor, which stretches from Washington to Boston, by more than half.
+Trump’s budget proposal in February would have slashed federal aid to Amtrak, including its network in the Northeast Corridor, which stretches from Washington to Boston, by more than half.
 The plan also sought to phase out aid to Amtrak’s long-distance service.

 Trump’s proposed 2021 budget included reductions in funding to the Northeast, to $325 million from $700 million.
 It proposed to cut funding for Amtrak’s long-distance trains to $611 million from $1.3 billion.

 Congress created Amtrak in 1970 to take over intercity passenger rail services previously operated by private companies.
-The rail infrastructure was already aging then, and investments have lacked for decades.
+The rail infrastructure was already aging then, and investments have been lacking for decades.

 Amtrak’s ridership is heavily centered in the Northeast, the corridor between Washington and Boston, and along densely populated areas of the country.
 Biden for years commuted from Washington to Delaware on Amtrak, and he is a high-profile supporter of the railroad.